tam17aki/onoma-to-wave/README.md

 ## Extra: release of pretrained models

-Pretrained models are also available on the repository for demonstration purposes.
+Pretrained models are also available for demonstration purposes.
 Download pretrained models from here: https://drive.google.com/drive/folders/1d2StFDdNhWVTBekSpZaSSkJB8Wn63G0G?usp=sharing

 Scripts are also available to easily try audio generation.

 - `demo.py` ...
-This is a script for environmental sound synthesis using trained models.
-Unlike `inference.py`, it can be easily synthesized based on onomatopoeia and acoustic events specified in the yaml file, and is somewhat simpler to implement since it does not use DataSet and DataLoader.
+A script for environmental sound synthesis using pretrained models.
+Unlike `inference.py`, it can easily synthesis audios using onomatopoeia and acoustic events specified in the yaml file.
+It is somewhat simply implemented since it does not use DataSet and DataLoader.

 - `pretrained_uncond.pt` ...
-Trained model without sound event conditioning.
+Pretrained model without sound event conditioning.

 - `pretrained_cond.pt` ...
-Trained model with sound event conditioning.
+Pretrained model with sound event conditioning.

 First, edit `config.yaml` and provide the path to the trained model according to your environment.
 Next, provide the onomatopoeia (phoneme representation) you wish to synthesize and, if necessary, the acoustic events in the `config.yaml` file.
 We do not provide a demonstration that works on Google Colab like ESPnet.